HKU-BAL/Clair3/docs/pileup_training.md

  - `--pileup` : enable pileup model training mode. (enable full-alignment mode if the option is not set).
  - `--add_indel_length` :  enable or disable the two indel-length tasks.
 In the pre-trained models, the two tasks are disabled in pileup calling.
- - `--validation_dataset`: randomly holdout 10% from all candidate sites as validation data, the best-performing epoch on the validation data are selected as our pretrained models.
+ - `--validation_dataset`: randomly holdout 10% from all candidate sites as validation data, the best-performing epoch on the validation data are selected as our pre-trained models.

-#### 2. Pileup model fine-tune using pre-trained model (optional)
+#### 2. Pileup model fine-tune using pre-trained model (option 2)

 ```bash
 # Pileup model fine-tuning using a new sample